24 May 2023

 One of the highlights of my recent trip to Madeira was the one-day tour I took around West Madeira.
 Stunning mountain vistas, lush green landscapes, natural swimming pools and ethereal forests were all on the agenda.
 Suffice it to say, my camera got a good workout that day!
 Read on to find out more.

 If you don't have a rental car in Madeira, joining an organised tour is the most efficient way to explore the island beyond Funchal in one day.
 There are dozens of different one-day tours available, almost all of which focus on either the east or the west side of the island.
-The latter ticked more of my boxes and I booked a full-day small group jeep tour with True Spirit.
+The latter ticked more of my boxes and I booked a full-day, small group West Madeira jeep tour with True Spirit.
 Our guide Gil was great, smoothly negotiating all of the impossibly steep, narrow, twisty roads, taking the time to share details about the history and culture of Madeira and even climbing up trees to show us some of the wonderful tropical fruits.

 My top tip for the tour is to pack an extra layer even if it's warm and sunny in Funchal.
 Madeira has dozens of microclimates and we switched between bright sunshine, wind and cool, damp fog many times during the course of the day.
 I had a cardigan with me but a scarf would have been a useful extra buffer against the wind later in the day.